 Geospatial data refers to the data that connects an object with its geographic location.
 Such information is provided in the form of coordinates and topology.
-In connection with the large development of information technology, wide coverage of the Internet, the emergence of new technologies, the mass of such data, which are created daily on billions of devices, including our smartphones, tablets, cameras, radars etc. The whole world has already fixed its eyes on the possibility of using these data for its needs.
+In connection with the significant development of information technology, extensive coverage of the Internet, the emergence of new technologies, the mass of such data, which are created daily on billions of devices, including our smartphones, tablets, cameras, radars, etc. is continuously growing.
+The whole world has already fixed its eyes on the possibility of using these data for its needs.

-Considering other countries and their experience of use, it can be concluded that in the use of geospatial data, the defense and security sector, as well as logistics and transport, agriculture, land management and the construction sector are most interested.
-Using the use of geospatial data and competent analysis, many tasks of public administration are being solved, while using a minimum of resources for this:
+Considering other countries and their experience, it can be concluded that the defense and security sector, as well as logistics and transport, agriculture, land management, and the construction sector are most interested in the use of geospatial data.
+Many tasks of public administration are being solved with the use of the geospatial data and competent analysis while using a minimum of resources for it:

-- • drawing up of the optimal plan of transport streams at occurrence of extreme incidents;
+- drawing up of the optimal plan of transport streams at an occurrence of extreme incidents;

-- • rapid and accurate medical care in emergency situations, etc.
+- rapid and accurate medical care in emergencies, etc.

-Geospatial data are useful not only for solving state problems.
-Geospatial systems can be used for business development.
-But gradually the use of this kind of data to solve business problems will increase, as well as the growing awareness that knowing the location is extremely important when making effective decisions.
-In the future, ahead of competitors will be those companies that implement geoanalysts in their business and use the space to increase the profitability of their business.
-Geodata helps to find new customers and maintain an operational connection with existing ones, in addition, based on detailed analysis, you can also determine the company’s development tactics, for example, choose a suitable point for building a branch, etc. Many companies are already beginning to implement geo-tools.
+Geospatial data are useful not only for solving state problems, but also for business development.
+The use of this kind of data to solve business problems will increase gradually, as well as the growing awareness that knowing the location is extremely important when making effective decisions.
+In the future, ahead of competitors will be those companies that implement geo analysis in their business and use the space to increase the profitability of their business.
+Geodata helps to find new customers and maintain an operational connection with existing ones.
+Besides, based on detailed analysis, you can also determine the company’s development tactics, for example, choose a suitable point for building a branch, and so on.
+Many companies are already beginning to implement geo-tools.

-Let’s take one American company that organized a small marketing revolution in connection with the release of its application for smartphones Foursquare, which allows you to mark in a certain place, make a so-called checkin, and post it automatically to social networks, add photos, information and feedback on that or other institution.
+Let’s take one American company that organized a small marketing revolution in connection with the release of its application for smartphones Foursquare, which allows you to mark in a specific place, make a so-called check-in, and post it automatically to social networks, add photos, information and feedback on that or other institution.
 The higher the activity of the user, the more targeted the ads shown to him in the application.
 Thus, you can get quality information about your customer, his habits and preferences based on geospatial data.
-In Russia, the idea has taken root, and the Russian analogue – the AlterGeo application, using the same technology of checkins and displaying targeted advertising based on preferences – has entered the market.
-All this, of course, in an easy game form to maintain interest.
-For corporate clients, not only advertising displays, but also advertising coupons are offered.
+In Russia, the idea has taken root, and the Russian analog – the AlterGeo application, using the same technology of check-ins and displaying targeted advertising based on preferences – has entered the market.
+All this, of course, in a natural game form to maintain interest.
+For corporate clients, not only advertising displays but also advertising coupons are offered.
 A striking example – a network of cinemas “Karofilm.”
-The essence was simple – for 9 real Checkins in the cinema theater, the user received 2 free tickets for any session.
-In a month, the number of checkins increased from 50 to 2,000, the profit increased several times, and remained even after the end of the campaign.
+The essence was pure – for 9 real Check-ins in the cinema theater, the user received 2 free tickets for any session.
+In a month, the number of check-ins increased from 50 to 2,000, the profit increased several times and remained even after the end of the campaign.

 Another example of the development of geospatial data in business is the introduction of X5 Retail Group transport control with the help of geolocation.
-All the company’s machines are equipped with GPS-coordinate transmitters.
-Coordinates by means of cellular communication are dumped on the server and put in office on a map of the locality.
+All the company’s vehicles are equipped with GPS-coordinate transmitters.
+Utilizing cellular communication coordinates are dumped on the server and put in office on a map of the locality.
 All data is tracked in real time: speed mode, stopping, deviating from the route, opening the body outside the intended object or the loading/unloading area.
-This helps to minimize the risk of theft and abuse of authority for personal purposes.
+It helps to minimize the risk of theft and abuse of authority for personal purposes.